tntpizzatnt/tntpizzatnt/README.md

 ## Hi there 👋 im @tntpizzatnt

 ## A little about myself:
-Im a self taught programmer and a wanna be full stack developer who messes around in iOS Development, and Python.
+Im a self taught programmer and a wanna be full stack developer who messes around in iOS Development and Python.

 ## Languages
-Im well versed in Python, and basic Web Development
+Im well versed in Python and basic Web Development

-## What Languages Im Always Learning and Improving:
+## What Languages Im Learning and Improving on:
 1. Python
 2. Basic Web Dev (HTML, Javascript, CSS)
 3. NodeJs